mixpanel/docs/pages/docs/tracking/how-tos/hotshard.md

 The counter is best-effort as a result of the underlying systems used to maintain such a large keyspace.

 ## How does hotshard remediation work?
-Once a given entry crosses the threshold, all subsequent matching events are updated to a new (hidden) event - `$hotshard_events` and the `distinct_id` changed to blanks to enable the system to generate a random id which spreads the event across a different shard.
+Once a given entry crosses the threshold, all subsequent matching events are updated to a new (hidden) event - `$hotshard_events` and the `distinct_id` changed to `""`.
+Setting the `distinct_id` to an empty string enables the system to generate a random id resulting in the event ending up in a different shard thereby prevening one shard from growing disproportionately larger than the others.
 The original event name and distinct id are stored in the properties object under `mp_original_event_name` and `mp_original_distinct_id`, respectively.

 Original Event -
 ```json